gary-boyuan-zhang/gary-boyuan-zhang.github.io/_teaching/2023-spring.md

 ---
-title: "CSCI-UA 0002 Introduction to Computer Programming"
+title: "CSCI-UA 0002 Introduction to Computer Programming (in Python)"
 collection: teaching
 type: "Tutor"
 permalink: /teaching/2023-spring
-venue: "New York University, Computer Science"
+venue: "New York University, Department of Computer Science"
 semester: Spring 2023
 date: 2023-01-23
 location: "New York, NY"
 ---

 [Common Course Syllabus](https://cs.nyu.edu/elearning/CSCI_UA_0002/common_syllabus.php)

+## Course Description

+An introduction to the fundamentals of computer programming, which is the foundation of Computer Science.
+Students design, write and debug computer programs.
+No knowledge of programming is assumed.

 ## In-class Tutoring